Department of Labor Logo United States Department of Labor

 • (972) 850-4800

-County Employment and Wages in Oklahoma — First Quarter 2025
+County Employment and Wages in Oklahoma — Fourth Quarter 2025

-Employment increased in all three largest counties in Oklahoma from March 2024 to March 2025, the U.S. Bureau of Labor Statistics reported today.
-Assistant Commissioner for Regional Operations Michael Hirniak noted that Cleveland County had the largest over-the-year increase in employment, with a gain of 1.2 percent.
+Employment rose in 1 of the 3 largest counties in Oklahoma from December 2024 to December 2025, the U.S. Bureau of Labor Statistics reported today.
+Acting Regional Commissioner Jerome Watters noted that Tulsa County (+0.9 percent) had the only over-the-year increase in employment.
 (See chart 1 and table 1.)

-Among the three largest counties in Oklahoma, employment was highest in Oklahoma County (496,800) in March 2025.
-Together, the three largest counties accounted for 56.4 percent of total covered employment within the state.
+Oklahoma County (499,700) had the highest employment level in Oklahoma in December 2025.
+Together, the three largest counties accounted for 56.6 percent of total covered employment within the state.
 Nationwide, the 372 largest counties comprise 73.4 percent of total covered employment in the United States.
 (Large counties and county equivalents are those with annual average employment levels of 75,000 or more in 2024.)

-Employment and wage levels (but not over-the-year changes) are also available for the 74 small counties in Oklahoma, defined as having employment below 75,000 in 2024.
+Employment and wage levels (but not over-the-year changes) are also available for the 74 smaller counties in Oklahoma, defined as having employment below 75,000 in 2024.
 (See table 2.)
-Wage levels in all 74 smaller counties were below the national average.
-Dewey reported the highest average weekly wage ($1,516).
-Jefferson reported the lowest average weekly wage ($647) in the state.
+Wage levels in all smaller counties were below the national average.
+Dewey reported the highest average weekly wage ($1,522) in the state.
+McIntosh reported the lowest average weekly wage ($767).

 Map 1.
-Average weekly wages by county in Oklahoma, first quarter 2025
+Average weekly wages by county in Oklahoma, fourth quarter 2025

 Additional statistics and other information